One Stop Solution For All Your Sintered Metal Filtration Need

 - Tie rod connection

-- Special customized interface
+- Specially customized interface

 Sintered Mesh Filter Application:

-Used for filtration of polyester, water treatment, oil, pharmaceutical, food and beverage, chemical, chemical fiber products and high temperature air.
+Used for filtration of polyester, water treatment, oil, pharmaceutical, food and beverage, chemical, chemical fiber products, and high-temperature air.

 Sintered Metal Filters: A Complete FAQ Guide

 - What is the Process of Sintering?